KevinKra/BYOB/NOTES.md

 - `knex init` Creates a knex config file / Initializes a Knex environment.
 - `knex migrate:make create_book_table` Setup migrations and run them.
 This file is how we setup up schema / organize our data in the book table.
 - `knex migrate: latest` running this migration creates the table in the database.
+- `knex seed:make 00_books` Creates a seed.
+Runs seeds sequentially in order, so it needs to be ordered in the event that you have data that is dependent on other data.
 - `knex seed:run` Run the seed data to insert it into the table.

 > Knex database setup